Shropshire councillor hits out at Church of England 'betrayal' to abandon gay blessings

 “I may be gay but I have children and grandchildren.
 They cannot understand why I have anything to do with the church while it is so oppressive to gay people.”

-He added: “It wreaks of homophobia.
+He added: “It reeks of homophobia.
 It is an extraordinary decision which younger people, who hold the key to the church’s very survival, will not understand.

 “Many parishes are at risk and need to change to survive.
 This parish is working really hard to attract young people.
 It has an active youth club and the local football team put up the Christmas decorations in church.